NREL/HPC/CONTRIBUTING.md

 Alternatively, you may send your contributions via e-mail attachment to HPC-Help@nrel.gov with subject of "NREL HPC GitHub Contribution" and the body detailing what changes you made (the more specific the better).

 ### Why should I contribute?
-Benefit the community, searchable knowledge-base, etc.
+We love collaboration, and your contributions add value to an open, searchable HPC knowledge-base that is usable not only by the NREL HPC community, but also by the HPC community at large.
+Thank you for your efforts in sharing knowledge with the world!

 ---

 ## Style Guidelines

 ### ***New to Markdown?***
-Appropriately enough, we have a documentation for that!
+Appropriately enough, we have documentation for that!
 Simply start with the [README in the Markdown module](/general/beginner/markdown/README.md).
 Not to mention, the raw-contents of any `.md` file can be used as a reference for how to style content a certain way.

 ### Markdown content and structure
 * The intent of training or tutorial materials is to show someone who does not know how to do what you do how to do it.
 Err on the side of verbosity.

-* Where you can assume that a user should have worked through training materials conceptually prior to the current ones, cross-reference them (mention and hyperlink).
-This also applies to information on the HPC website.
-In general, where you can refer someone to well crafted information online that's more extensive or well constructed than you have time or space to write, do so through a hyperlink.
+* Where you can assume that a user should have worked through other training materials or concepts prior to your contribution, please cross-reference the other material (with a mention and a hyperlink).
+This also applies to information on our HPC website.
+In general, where you can refer someone to well-crafted information online that's more extensive or well-constructed than you have time or space to write, do so through a hyperlink.

 ### General Advice